What is Crewel Embroidery?

 Just like modern surface embroidery, it is helpful to use an embroidery hoop or frame to secure your fabric while you are working.

-The same techniques for transferring embroidery patterns to fabric apply to crewel as well.
+The same embroidery techniques for transferring designs to fabric apply to crewel as well.

 Once you have set up your embroidery hoop and transferred the pattern, you can get started stitching.